benflips/nCovForecast/README.md

 # nCovForecast
 Code for nCov forecasting tool (Shiny app)

-Takes data amalgamated for the John Hopkins nCov tracker, breaks it down by country and:
+Takes data from several sources (John Hopkins University, Indian Government), breaks it down by country/region and:

-1. gives simple projections of confirmed cases for next ten days;
+1. gives simple projections of active confirmed cases for next ten days;
-2. estimates (roughly) detection probability in each country and reports detection-corrected values
+2. estimates detection probability over time in each country and reports detection-corrected values
-3. shows growth rates in each country over last ten days (tracking success at curve flattening)
+3. shows growth rates in each country over last twenty days (tracking success at suppression)

+The app is under continual development.
+Contributions and suggestions are welcome.
+If you have data that you would like to see represented here, please get in contact.

 ## To run in development mode